topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 Radek Jakl invented the design for Calamar.
 He has many years of experience in graphics and UI/UX design.

-Jan Lopusek co-founded the startup studio for TopMonks software house, he is experienced project manager and business developer
+Jan Lopusek co-founded the startup studio for TopMonks software house.
+He is experienced project manager and business developer

 ### Team Code Repos